-General Provisions Application Although the State Application for Employment contains a release statement through which applicants consent to verification of the information contained in the application and reference checks, agencies may obtain separate releases from applicants before requesting reference information.
-A separate release form is required for applicants subject to a fingerprint-based criminal history check.
-Background Checks Agencies may require financial, credit, criminal, driving, or other background checks prior to employment for certain positions based on the nature of the positions and relevance of the checks.
-NOTE: Certain types of background checks may require agencies to comply with the provisions of the Federal Credit Reporting Act.
+General Provisions Application NOTE: Certain types of background checks may require agencies to comply with the provisions of the Federal Credit Reporting Act.
 Sensitive Positions The Code of Virginia § 2.2-1201.1 requires that finalist applicants for positions identified as "sensitive" must undergo a fingerprint-based criminal history check.
-Sensitive positions shall include those positions: Responsible for the health, safety, and welfare of citizens or the protection of critical infrastructures; That have access to sensitive information, including access to federal tax information in approved exchange agreements with the Internal Revenue Service or Social Security Administration; and That are otherwise required by state or federal law to be designated as sensitive.
+Sensitive positions shall include those positions: Responsible for the health, safety, and welfare of citizens or the protection of critical infrastructures That have access to sensitive information, including access to federal tax information in approved exchange agreements with the Internal Revenue Service or Social Security Administration; and That are otherwise required by state or federal law to be designated as sensitive.
 Positions should be designated in the human resource information system of record as "sensitive" or "not sensitive" according to that definition.
 Agencies with positions identified as sensitive must establish procedures for submitting the final candidate's fingerprints and personal descriptive information to the Virginia State Police.
-Finalist candidates for these positions must: • complete a release form authorizing the agency to obtain the required information; • submit to fingerprinting; and • supply requested personal information to be used by the Virginia State Police and the Federal Bureau of Investigation (FBI) in conducting the records checks.
+Finalist candidates for these positions must: • complete a release form authorizing the agency to obtain the required information; submit to fingerprinting; and supply requested personal information to be used by the Virginia State Police and the Federal Bureau of Investigation (FBI) in conducting the records checks.
+Refer to the Policy Guide - What is a Sensitive Position? for additional information.
+Conditional Hiring Agencies should determine whether selected candidates for their sensitive positions may be permitted to begin work before the results of the fingerprint-based criminal check are received.
+If this practice is adopted, agencies should: • issue offer letters specifying that the offer is contingent on receipt of an acceptable criminal history report and

-General Provisions Application Refer to the Policy Guide - What is a Sensitive Position? for additional information.
-Conditional Hiring Agencies should determine whether candidates for some or all of their sensitive positions may be permitted to begin work before the results of the fingerprint-based criminal check are received.
-If this practice is adopted, agencies should: • issue offer letters specifying that the offer is contingent on receipt of an acceptable criminal history report and that the employee may be immediately terminated based on information obtained from that report; and • restrict employees from performing the sensitive portions of the job and/or provide additional supervision during this time.
+General Provisions Application that the employee may be immediately terminated based on information obtained from that report; and restrict employees from performing the sensitive portions of the job and/or provide additional supervision during this time.
 Current Employees Current employees, including current wage employees, who transfer or are promoted into sensitive positions, will be subject to a fingerprint-based criminal history check.
 Information obtained through that check may or may not affect the employee's ability to remain in the current position, depending on the relevance of the information to the position.
 If information obtained through a valid fingerprint- based criminal history check would disqualify the employee from his/her current position, the agency is obligated to take appropriate action, up to and including termination.
-Pagi If the employee in question works for another state agency, the agency with the information should contact the Office of the Attorney General for advice. ### Application of the Attorney General for advice. ###################################
+If the employee in question works for another state agency, the agency with the information should contact the Office of the Attorney General for advice.

-Positions that are Difficult to Fill
+Difficult to Fill Positions

-Several Exceptional Recruitment and Incentive Options are available to assist agencies in their recruitment efforts when they fill positions in Roles and/or Career Groups that are:

-- deemed critical to the agency's mission and ongoing operations; and - extremely difficult to fill.
+General Provisions Application Positions that are difficult to fill Several Exceptional Recruitment and Incentive Options are available to assist agencies in their recruitment efforts when Roles and/or Career Groups are deemed critical to the agency's mission and ongoing operations and extremely difficult to fill.
 These practices apply to new hires to state government (recruitment) and current employees (retention).
-(Refer to Policy 3.05 - Compensation)
+Refer to Policy 3.05 - Compensation.